 Reading Museum is in the centre of Reading in the Town Hall.
 The main entrance is via sliding glass doors on Blagrave Street.

 We are only a two minute walk from Reading train station and main bus stops.
 We recommend using public transport or park and ride to reach central Reading.
-For local bus services including park and ride go to the Reading Buses website.

 If you are coming by car, from the M4 Junction 10 follow the A329M towards the A4 and town centre.
 From M4 Junction 11 follow the A33 towards the town centre and from M4 Junction 12 follow the A4 to the town centre.
 The museum postcode is RG1 1QH.
 The Museum does not have its own car park but there are six Blue Badge parking spaces at the front of the building and nearby public car parks include Garrard Street and Queen’s Road.
 Alternatively use one of the three park and ride buses to the centre of Reading.